 Ki-67 index is usually <5% 1.

-- Angiocentric gliomas are usually supratentorial cortical or subcortical (grey-white matter junction) tumours with a tendency to spread horizontally in the subpial plane, and deeply along vessels 1.
+Angiocentric gliomas are usually cortical or subcortical (grey-white matter junction), typically well-delineated, supratentorial tumours that tend to expand affected gyri.
+They exhibit a propensity to spread horizontally in the subpial plane and deeply along vessels 1.

 Typically appear as an expansile non-enhancing cortical tumour.